Who Are We?

 - Bring Puget Sound to your classroom – FREE Our educational presentations enhance marine education studies in your classroom.
 All presentations are provided at grade-appropriate level and customized to meet all student’s needs.
 NGSS topics include interdependent relationships in ecosystems, marine structures and functions, growth, development and reproduction of organisms, plus matter and energy in organisms and ecosystems to natural selection and adaptation, plus forces and interactions with tides.

 - Bring Your Class to Puget Sound!
 Only $25 per class!
 Students rotate through learning stations at Kayak Point as WSU Beach Watchers introduce beach exploration for up to two hours.
 Selected dates are available in May and June based on low tide schedules.
-Download and submit the 2019 Beach Watcher Kayak Point Exploration Application to reserve your date today!
+Submit the Beach Watcher Field Trip Application and sign the Field Trip Expectations Form to reserve your date today!

-To learn more, visit: Puget Sound Marine Youth Education: Classroom and Field Trip Programming Descriptions PDF
+To learn more, view our Classroom and Field Trip Flyer

 Where we live